French Court Acquits Air France, Airbus Over 2009 Rio-Paris Crash - UrduPoint

 French Court Acquits Air France, Airbus Over 2009 Rio-Paris Crash

-While the ruling was expected after prosecutors recommended to the Paris court not to seek a conviction, it is still a huge blow for families of victims who have waged a 14-year campaign for justice.
+The court in Paris found the companies had committed various errors leading up to the worst aviation disaster in Air France's history -- which left all 228 people on board flight AF447 dead -- but that their mistakes could not be proven to be the cause.

-The two France-based companies went on trial in October to determine their responsibility for the worst aviation disaster in Air France's history, which left all 228 people on board flight AF447 dead.
+While the ruling was expected after prosecutors recommended against seeking a conviction, it was still a huge blow for victims' relatives, who have waged a 14-year campaign for justice.

-Prosecutors said as hearings in the eight-week trial wound up in December it was "impossible" to convict the two aviation giants, which were charged with involuntary manslaughter but deny the charges.
+As hearings in the eight-week trial wrapped up in December, prosecutors said it was "impossible" to convict the two aviation giants, which were charged with involuntary manslaughter but denied the charges.

 If convicted, the two companies would have risked a fine of 225,000 Euros ($250,000) as well as significant reputational damage.